elfmz/far2l/README.md

 Limitations: no support for plugins in Python and AWS S3, SMB protocols in NetRocks due to huge dependency size.

-#### Homebrew (TTY only, full)

-You can install full TTY version, with support for Pyhton and all NetRocks protocols.
+Another option is full TTY version, with support for Python and all NetRocks protocols.

 _⚠ Note: third-party tap, please verify [formula](https://github.com/Vladekk/homebrew-far2l/blob/main/Formula/far2l-tty-full.rb) before using_